-This is not so different than the FILTER we have seen before.
+This is not so different from the FILTER we have seen before.
 However, there are differences in case you have multiple filters on the same table.
-For example, you can write the following measure in two ways, returning the same result:
+For example, you can write the following measure two different ways, returning the same result:

 OrdersInPlaceSingleFilter := CALCULATE ( COUNTROWS ( 'Internet Sales' ), FILTER ( ALL ( 'Internet Sales' ), 'Internet Sales'[Ship Date] >= MAX ( 'Date'[Date] ) && 'Internet Sales'[Order Date] <= MAX ( 'Date'[Date] ) ) ) OrdersInPlaceDoubleFilter := CALCULATE ( COUNTROWS ( 'Internet Sales' ), FILTER ( ALL ( 'Internet Sales'[Ship Date] ), 'Internet Sales'[Ship Date] >= MAX ( 'Date'[Date] ) ), FILTER ( ALL ( 'Internet Sales'[Order Date] ), 'Internet Sales'[Order Date] <= MAX ( 'Date'[Date] ) ) )

 Most of the times, you should reduce the number of iterations performed in the filter statements, with just a possible exception.
 In certain conditions, the filter arguments applied to CALCULATE might produce a temporary Cartesian product of all the combinations of the elements you are considering.
-If this would happen, the internal evaluation of 1,263,376 combinations would be slower than iterating all the 60,398 rows of Internet Sales.
-However, this might happen only when different conditions happen at the same time: you need more than one filter depending on external contexts and you have to evaluate a distinct count measure.
-For example, in the sample workbook you download, this measure is very slow:
+If this happened, the internal evaluation of 1,263,376 combinations would be slower than iterating all the 60,398 rows of Internet Sales.
+However, this might happen only when different conditions occur simultaneously: you need more than one filter depending on external contexts and you have to evaluate a distinct count measure.
+For example, in the sample workbook available for download, this measure is very slow:

 ProductsSlow := CALCULATE ( DISTINCTCOUNT ( FactInternetSales[CustomerKey] ), FILTER ( VALUES ( FactInternetSales[OrderDate] ), FactInternetSales[OrderDate] >= MIN ( DimDate[FullDateAlternateKey] ) ), FILTER ( VALUES ( FactInternetSales[ShipDate] ), FactInternetSales[ShipDate] <= MAX ( DimDate[FullDateAlternateKey] ) ), FactInternetSalesReason )

-We optimized the measure by consolidating the two filters into a single one, more expensive if considered alone, but producing a better execution plan.
+We optimized the measure by consolidating the two filters into one, more expensive if considered alone, but producing a better execution plan.

 ProductsOk := CALCULATE ( DISTINCTCOUNT ( FactInternetSales[CustomerKey] ), FILTER ( FactInternetSales, FactInternetSales[OrderDate] >= MIN ( DimDate[FullDateAlternateKey] ) && FactInternetSales[ShipDate] <= MAX ( DimDate[FullDateAlternateKey] ) ), FactInternetSalesReason )

-However, please consider that this is a very special condition, and the application of a many-to-many relationship (note the FactInternetSalesReason filter) is the factor that, combined with the distinct count measure, produce a worst execution plan.
-It is correct assuming that separate filters are better, but if you have many filters and a distinct count calculation, you might try to consolidate filters in order to improve performance.
+However, please consider that this is a very special condition and the application of a many-to-many relationship (note the FactInternetSalesReason filter) is the factor that – combined with the distinct count measure – produces the worst execution plan.
+It is correct to assume that separate filters are better, but if you have many filters and a distinct count calculation, you might try to consolidate filters in order to improve performance.
 I expect this behavior to be improved in future releases of Power Pivot and Analysis Services Tabular.
-That day, this optimization obtained through a more expensive FILTER condition will be no longer necessary.
+That day, this optimization obtained through a more expensive FILTER condition will no longer be necessary.
 In the meantime, always do your benchmark before doing that on your data!